Here we go again. Let’s see if I can discuss bikini-area hair removal with some sort of tact.

 Unlike waxing, sugaring doesn’t require you to have ’70s bush to get treated your first time, so as long as you’re working with something more than stubble, you should be good to go.

 This sounds too good to be true.
 Are there any drawbacks?

 A minor con is that it takes a little bit longer than waxing.
 And you definitely need someone who’s experienced in the technique (hence, why sugaring studios are harder to find).
 Also, it tends to be a tad pricier than waxing, but again, it lasts longer and the results are better, so you be the judge.
 At Sweet Peach, a sugar Brazilian is $45 ($35 plain bikini), which is still a small price to pay for baby-smooth nether regions.

 So where can I get sugared?

-In Atlanta, Sweet Peach is the only (and best) game in town.
+In Atlanta, Sweet Peach is the only (and best) game in town (now with two locations in Virginia-Highland and Buckhead).
 In NYC, Well + Good recommends Hibba Beauty.
 In Philly, go to Ursula’s About Phace.
 Charleston folk, I’m told you MUST hit up Sweet 185 (thanks, Ashley O!).
 In L.A., DailyCandy recommends Sugaring L.A.
 Looking for a smooth operator, but don’t live in any of those cities?
-Email me at email@example.com or comment on this post and I’ll do my best to hook you up with a recc!
+Email me at firstname.lastname@example.org or comment on this post and I’ll do my best to hook you up with a recc!